moveit/moveit_tutorials/doc/joystick_control_teleoperation/joystick_control_teleoperation_tutorial.rst

   roslaunch panda_moveit_config demo.launch

 In the Motion Planning plugin of RViz, enable **Allow External Comm.** checkbox in the *Planning* tab.
-Enable the **Query Goal State** robot display in the MoveIt!
-Motion Planning Plugins' *Planning Request* section.
+Enable the **Query Goal State** robot display in the MoveIt Motion Planning Plugins' *Planning Request* section.

 Now launch in the second shell, run the ``joystick_control.launch`` file: ::